ibm-cloud-docs/Cloudant/api/design_documents.md

 The default follows the `partitioned` setting for the database:

-Database is partitioned | Default `partitioned` value | Allowed values
+Database is partitioned? | Default `partitioned` value | Allowed values
 ---------|----------|---------
 Yes  | `true`  | `true`, `false`
 No   | `false` | `false`